GSA/digitalgov.gov/content/posts/2017-07-26-the-data-briefing-ten-years-of-digital-transformation-lessons-learned.md

 ---
 date: 2017-07-26 12:00:00 -0400
-title: The Data Briefing: Ten Years of Digital Transformation—Lessons Learned
+title: 'The Data Briefing: Ten Years of Digital Transformation—Lessons Learned'
 summary: Since 2007, a major consulting firm has conducted an annual survey on organizations’ “Digital IQ.”
 In the ten years of organizations grappling with digital transformation, what has been learned?
 authors:
   - bbrantley